-Currently on OASIS D1 clinicians are required to teach patients on high risk medications at Start of care and Resumption of Care, per the OASIS question M2010 Patient/Caregiver High-Risk Drug Education.
-Medicare suggests referring to authoritative sources, such as the Institute for Safe Medication Practices, for a list of high risk medications.
+Clinicians are required to teach patients on high risk medications at Start of care and Resumption of Care, per the OASIS question M2010 Patient/Caregiver High-Risk Drug Education.
+Prior to OASIS-E, Medicare suggested referring to authoritative sources, such as the Institute for Safe Medication Practices, for a list of high risk medications.

-Coming soon - on OASIS E - are (potentially) new assessment questions that identify the high risk medications on which Medicare wants patients to be taught.
+Now, on OASIS E, new assessment questions identify the high risk medications on which Medicare wants patients to be taught.

-Although only the draft version of OASIS E has been released (with the final version typically available during the summer), it finally eliminates the confusion around which high-risk medications require teaching.
+OASIS E finally eliminates the confusion around which high-risk medications require teaching.
 They are opioids, hypoglycemics, antipsychotics, antiplatelets, antibiotics and anticoagulants.

 Uses: treatment of psychoses, schizophrenia, schizoaffective disorder, personality disorder and bipolar disorder.

 Why they’re a high-risk drug: Common side-effects can be serious, including Parkinson’s-like symptoms, hyperprolactinemia, neuroleptic malignant syndrome, postural hypotension, arrhythmias, sedation, seizures, sexual dysfunction, type 2 diabetes mellitus, anticholinergic effects, dyslipidemia

 - Different antipsychotics medications may be prescribed to find the right one that can control symptoms

 - Contact the doctor if the medication is not working.